spencerhcheng/holberton-system_engineering-devops/w3/d4/lecture_notes.md

 ## Function Scope
 Before we get into closures, make sure you are comfortable with scope in JavaScript.
 If you aren't, then revisit this [lecture](../../w2/d4/lecture_notes.md).

-The **scope** of a function is the set of variables that are available for use within the function.
+For a quick recap: the **scope** of a function is the set of variables that are available for use within the function.
 The variables available when we call a function include:

 1. the function parameters
 2. any local variables declared inside the function
 3. *any variables that were declared when the function was first defined*

-Remember, a new, inner scope is created each time a function is called.
+Remember, *a new scope is created each time a function is*called*.
 A function can refer to anything defined in its inner scope, and anything defined from an outer or enclosing scope.
 For example,

 ```js
 // the outer scope